 These crispy, hot potatoes love to soak up seasonings fresh from the oven.
 Sprinkle with some finishing salt and fresh cracked pepper.
 For more flavor, sprinkle them with chopped fresh rosemary or chopped chives.

 These potatoes are a delicious alternative for hash browns with scrambled eggs.
-Or serve this alongside roasted chicken with a simple salad for a simple, but delicious dinner.
+Or serve this alongside roasted chicken or flat iron steak with a simple salad for a simple, but delicious dinner.

 How to reheat and store

 These potatoes will last up to 3 days covered, in the fridge.
 To reheat them, place them in the toaster oven or oven at 400F for 10 minutes or until heated through.

 - 3 teaspoon Salt divided (for boiling potatoes and seasoning)

 - 2 tablespoon Chives or herbs of choice - chopped